-While this is an appropriate method if a decision is being made between two or three possible career directions, it becomes inappropriate if a person has no clear idea of the type of career they might be interested in.
+While this is an appropriate method if a decision is being made between two or three possible career directions, it becomes rather impractical if a person has no clear idea of the type of career they might be interested in.
 This situation might apply, for example, to students leaving college or university.
-In this case, a library of Job Profiles is needed, representing a wide variety of different job styles in different career areas.
-Comparisons of this kind, incorporating hundreds of possible matches, are impractical for manual DISC systems, but functions to perform this kind of matching are sometimes provided by computerised DISC applications.
+In this case, a library of job profiles is needed, representing a wide variety of different job styles in different career areas.
+Comparisons of this kind, incorporating hundreds of possible matches, need an automated DISC application like Discus to be completed efficiently.
 This can be a very effective means of raising new career ideas that a person might not have considered.

 Once a career decision has been made, DISC can also help in preparing application letters and curricula vitæ.
 DISC profiles help to highlight the particular areas of strength within a person's style, and these can be included in applications.
 Because so many organisations use DISC, it may even be plausible to include a full printed DISC report with a job application.